Ezekiel200483/production-ready-DevOps-pipeline-/README.md

 ### Infrastructure

 I used a single EC2 t3.micro running Docker Compose rather than ECS and RDS.
-The honest reason is cost — ECS Fargate with RDS would run $50-100 a month at minimum just sitting there.
+The honest reason is cost, ECS Fargate with RDS would run $50-100 a month at minimum just sitting there.
 The t3.micro sits within the AWS free tier so it costs nothing to run.
 The containerisation approach is the same either way so nothing is lost from a learning perspective.